John Menzies says full-year results to meet expectations

-Nov 13 (Reuters) - Britain’s John Menzies Plc said the positive start to its second half of the year continued and it expects full-year results to be in line with expectations.
+(Reuters) - Britain’s John Menzies Plc (MNZS.L) said the positive start to its second half of the year continued and it expects full-year results to be in line with expectations.

 The company said its aviation support services business was on track to report full-year underlying EBIT growth in line with expectations, despite being hit by adverse currency exchange rates.